DID YOU KNOW

 What insurance companies do we participate with?

-At the present time, we are a preferred provider with Medicare, Cigna, Midlands Choice, Medica Insure, Nebraska Total Care, Blue Cross Blue Shield of Nebraska, and United Healthcare (including UHC Community).
-We are currently in the process of credentialing with Aetna.
+At the present time, we are a preferred provider with Medicare, Cigna, Midlands Choice, Medica Insure, Nebraska Total Care, Blue Cross Blue Shield of Nebraska, Aetna, and United Healthcare (including UHC Community).

 Please Note: Medicare only covers nutrition counseling visits if you have diabetes or renal disease.

 If we are out-of-network with your insurance, sessions may still be covered.
 Upon request, we can either send a claim to your insurance on your behalf or provide you with a superbill to submit yourself for possible reimbursement.
 Payment is due from you at the time of service.